 We do pray together at other points in the day as well, but there are plenty of other events in the timetable.
-There is a lot of silly fun, talks, stream time, chill time, workshops (crafty ones, chatty ones, musical ones), times to ask questions about your faith.
+There is a lot of silly fun, talks, stream time, chill time, workshops (crafty ones, chatty ones, musical ones, team building activities, sporty stuff), times to ask questions about your faith.
 There is also an opportunity to receive the sacrament of confession - an incredible opportunity to be reconciled (to be at peace) with God and receive His helping grace.

 Can I join the youth team?

 If you have attended multiple FTF camps before, you may request to join.
 It is hard work, and you are expected to have a particular level of maturity in character and spirituality.
 It is strongly requested that you attend the Youth Team weekend before camp starts too in preparation for the week.

 Are there camp rules?

 Of course there are! :P They are all very reasonable though and nothing out of the ordinary.
 They are included in the booking forms as you have to agree to them when you book.
 IF there is a serious infringement of them we will ask your parents/guardian to collect you immediately.